Filter-Bubble/vu-rm-pip3/README.md

 Set up a python 3 environment and install `requirements.txt`, then run the script `install.sh` to install the components of the Dutch NewsReader pipeline:

     ./scripts/install.sh

+Fix the issues during installation:
+* the SVM\_light package has a multiple definition of 'verbosity'; remove the one from *lib/python/opinion_miner_deluxePP/svm_light/svm_hideo.c* line 34
+* TODO: check if file exists before redownloading *cc.nl.300.vec.gz* in e2e-Dutch setup_all.sh

 The script `run-pipeline.sh` allows to run the pipeline on a raw text document to produce a fully annotated NAF document: